Pennsylvania Route 61: Berks County

 PA 61 leaves Leesport for Ontelaunee Township again, where it becomes four-lane divided Pottsville Pike and passes a few businesses.
 The road curves north and heads through a mix of fields and woods with some residential and commercial development to the east of the railroad tracks, with the Schuylkill River further to the west, bending northeast and entering Perry Township.
 The route curves north and continues through rural land with some industrial development, where it crosses a railroad spur at-grade, before the river and railroad tracks head further to the west.

-PA 61 runs through more farmland and woodland before it becomes the border between the borough of Shoemakersville to the west and Perry Township to the east, passing businesses and coming to an intersection with the northern terminus of PA 662.
+PA 61 then runs through more farmland and woodland before it becomes the border between the borough of Shoemakersville to the west and Perry Township to the east, passing businesses and coming to an intersection with the northern terminus of PA 662.
 From here, the road fully enters Shoemakersville before crossing into Perry Township, heading north-northwest past homes and businesses with some farmland.

 The route becomes undivided and curves north in a wooded area, entering Windsor Township and passing more roadside development.
 PA 61 crosses into the borough of Hamburg and runs past businesses as a four-lane divided highway.
 The road comes to an intersection with South 4th Street, which heads north into the center of the borough.
 From here, the route curves northwest as an unnamed road and passes over a Reading Blue Mountain and Northern Railroad line, heading into wooded areas with the Schuylkill River to the southwest and businesses and industrial development to the northeast.
 The road passes over the river, entering Tilden Township, and continues over Old Route 22 and the Reading Blue Mountain and Northern Railroad's Reading Division line.

 PA 61 comes to a partial cloverleaf interchange with I-78/US 22 and heads past businesses, passing east of a 250000 sqft Cabela's store.
 The road runs through farm fields before it enters forested areas, crossing over the Schuylkill River Trail and coming to a bridge over the Reading Blue Mountain and Northern Railroad's Reading Division line and the Schuylkill River.